Brightscout/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Issue_link_tooltip.md

 **Step 4**

-1. Crete a link for a non existing issue on Gitlab and paste it in any desired channel or DM/GM on MM.
+1. Enter a link of a non existing issue on Gitlab and paste it in any desired channel or DM/GM on MM.
 2. Hover the cursor over the link of the issue on MM.

 **Step 5**